captn3m0/codechef/_problems/hard/SNCK02.md

 ### Input:

 There will be multiple test cases.
 Each test case is a specification of the strongholds and roads.
-For each test case, there will be one line containing n (3 <= n <= 20), the number of strongholds, and r (0 <= r <= 190), the number of roads.
+For each test case, there will be one line containing n (3 &lt;= n &lt;= 20), the number of strongholds, and r (0 &lt;= r &lt;= 190), the number of roads.
 Then, the next r lines each contains two integers x and y giving a road between stronghold x and y.
 The strongholds are numbered from 0 to n-1.
 There is a blank line following each test case.
 The last test case is followed by a line containing two zeros (after the blank line).

 ### Output: